How to use Custom Headers

 • Custom headers set on Project B will NOT be forwarded

 This applies to both Framer project rewrites and external origin rewrites.
-Always configure your custom headers on the main project where your domain is connected.
+Always configure your Custom Headers on the main project where your domain is connected.